builtbynabil/colorgen/README.md

 - [ ] Make users able to save images [Right click or hold to save image]
 - [x] Better interface to hide the color form [Nothing to do about it]
 - [ ] Integrate color pickers

+## Version 1.02
+- [x] When you visit the page, the randomly generated background color codes will show in the input boxes
+- [x] Changed the site to be a gradient generated background app
+- [x] Make Reverse Inputs that applied to the randomly generated background!
+- [x] Change the Reverse Inputs button text to Reverse.

+## Version 1.01
+- [x] Make so that everytime the user visits the site, it will generate a random gradient background
+- [x] Make Reverse Inputs